Skip to Main Content

 “Knowing the customer” manifests itself in providing a very personalized buying and service experience.
 Customers want their service provider to know their personal profiles—including devices, services and content purchases.

 From a sales perspective, when customers interact with a service provider, they want the service provider to provide relevant recommendations that would be valuable for them (e.g., offerings and promotions).

 Communications service providers (CSPs) need to break down the walls, integrate across the traditional silos, and leverage digital innovations to provide personalized interactions and services.

 Integration across traditional and digital channels is the obvious initial response.
 However, gains from focusing only on customer interfaces are likely to be of low order and short-lived.

 To deliver the omni-channel promise for customers, CSPs need to re-examine the operating model as it spans business functions, product lines and external partners.
 Providers’ focus should be on operating model, business processes, and business technology as drivers and enablers of the integration effort focused on omni-channel experiences.

 CSPs must pursue a customer-centric approach to their operational capabilities by optimizing and integrating their operations in several areas:

 Powered by technology, analytics, mobility, and flexible marketing operations, CSPs can deliver innovative, omni-channel experiences that bridge marketing, commerce, and service interactions.
 And they can do so by integrating across all functions, products and services, and by providing personalized customer interactions across all channels.

 Donald Carroll is the Retail lead for Accenture Communications, Media & Technology in North America.
 He is based in Dallas, Texas.

-Inés Guzmán is the Service lead for Accenture Customer Operations in Europe, Latin America, Africa and the Middle East.
+Inés Guzmán is the lead for the Digital Customer Service practice and for Customer Business Services, Communication Industry.
 She is based in Madrid, Spain.